lavanet/lava/x/rewards/README.md

 To manage the rewards, the module uses two rewards pools: allocation pools and distribution pools.
 Note that there are two allocation pools and two distribution pools to manage the validators and providers rewards independently.

 The allocation pools get some of the treasury account's tokens and hold onto it.
 Once a month, the allocation pools transfer a fixed amount of funds to the distribution pools.
-This monthly transfer will last for 4 years, after which the alocation pools' funds will be depleted (the allocation pools lifetime (4 years) is a pre-defined constant in the module's code).
+This monthly transfer will last for 4 years, after which the allocation pools' funds will be depleted (the allocation pools lifetime (4 years) is a pre-defined constant in the module's code).
 Note that before the allocation pools transfer the funds, the distribution pools' tokens are burned according to the `LeftOverBurnRate` parameter (see [below](#leftoverburnrate)).

 The distribution pools use the monthly quota of funds to distribute rewards for validators and providers.